ruyadorno/grunt-menu/README.md

 grunt menu
 ```

-That's all, a menu interface should appear and allow you to select which task to run.
+That's it, a menu interface should appear and allow you to select which task to run.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).